Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 ## Conclusion

-At this stage we now have a compiling and working API including database access logic for the Reference Data and key Employee CRUD activities.
+At this stage we now have a compiling and working API including database access logic for the reference data and key employee CRUD activities.
 Next we need to perform end-to-end testing to ensure it is functioning as expected.